blacklightpy/vaultofknowledge/DevOps.md

 - Get acquainted with Domain-Driven Development, TDD and BDD
 - Reorganize the teams to be cross-functional, removing silos and flattening heirarchies to allow for innovation.
 - Foster a DevOps work culture, where lines between developer and operation jobs are blurred.
+- Testers should work with Devs
+- Testers are not replaceable, they know how users work
+- Testers should constantly explore and learn new skills.